hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 Dark Tower.*

 The Tower is the apotheosis of all towers.
 It is sculpted from a single huge stone.
+It is not man-made.

-The monolith, black of course, is cracked.
-Some sort of dense fluid comes out of the cracks.
-Blood of course.
+The monolith, black of course, is cracked, and blood, of course, is comming out it's cracks.

 The Tower is bleeding.
 That blood feeds the surrounding field of roses.
 The Tower is alive, but in agony, it's roots are drying up.

 The entrance is a huge sandalwood door and depicts all the twelve guardians of the beam engraved on it.
 A name in high speech is written on top — *Roland*, of